 Beside general authorship presumptions, Sections 83(1) and (2) of the Copyright Act introduces specific rules concerning authorship and right ownership of audiovisual work.
-The first presumption states that if a work is listed in the International Film Register,324 the author is presumed to be the person recorded in the register as an author, unless such presumption is rebutted.325 The second presumption, instead, states that authors of audiovisual work are considered to be the director, author of the script, author of dialogues and author of original score (if the music was created specifically for the audiovisual work) and any other person, under the condition that this person has contributed to the creation of the work with its intellectual creative activity.
-The provision does not state that this presumption can be refuted, therefore it should be considered to be an irrebuttable presumption.326
+The first presumption states that if a work is listed in the International Film Register, the author is presumed to be the person recorded in the register as an author, unless such presumption is rebutted.
+The second presumption, instead, states that authors of audiovisual work are considered to be the director, author of the script, author of dialogues and author of original score (if the music was created specifically for the audiovisual work) and any other person, under the condition that this person has contributed to the creation of the work with its intellectual creative activity.
+The provision does not state that this presumption can be refuted, therefore it should be considered to be an irrebuttable presumption.

 In addition, there is a rebuttable presumption on the transfer of right ownership from film contributors to the producer in the case of cinematographic works.
 Pursuant to Section 86(1) of the Copyright Act, the economic rights of authors of audiovisual works are to be executed by the producer of the original of the audiovisual work only if two conditions are satisfied.
-First, the producer has obtained a written confirmation to produce the original of the work from the authors, and second, the producer and the authors have agreed upon a remuneration for the creation of the audiovisual work and remuneration or the method of stipulating the amount of remuneration for each particular use of the audiovisual work.
-If the presumption is valid, the producer is considered to have exclusive, unlimited license during the whole duration of the copyright to use the audiovisual work or its parts in original version, dubbed version or with subtitles.
-This license also includes possibility to sub-license or to assign the license to a third party.
+First, the producer has obtained a written confirmation to produce the original of the work from the authors, and second, the producer and the authors have agreed upon a remuneration for the creation of the

-324 The Copyright Act here refers to the Treaty on the International Registration of Audiovisual Works.
+&lt;sup>324 The Copyright Act here refers to the Treaty on the International Registration of Audiovisual Works.

-325 Section 83(1) of the Copyright Act.
+&lt;sup>325 Section 83(1) of the Copyright Act.
 The presumption does not apply, if the record in the register is contrary to the Section 83(2).